-Copyright ©2011-2017 Carbon Black, Inc. All rights reserved.
+Copyright ©2011-2019 Carbon Black, Inc. All rights reserved.
 This product may be covered under one or more patents pending.
-Cb Response is a registered trademark of Carbon Black, Inc. in the United States and other countries.
-Any other trademarks and product names used herein may be the trademarks of their respective owners.
+"Carbon Black", the "Carbon Black Arm Your Endpoints" logo, the "CB" logo, "Arm Your Endpoints", and "Disrupt.
+Defend.
+Unite." are trademarks or registered trademarks of Carbon Black, Inc. in the United States and other countries.
+Other trademarks and product names used herein may be the trademarks of their respective owners.

 This document is for use by authorized licensees of Carbon Black's products.
-It contains the confidential and proprietary information of Carbon Black, Inc. and may be used by authorized licensees solely in accordance with the license agreement governing its use.
+It contains the confidential and proprietary information of Carbon Black and may be used by authorized licensees solely in accordance with the license agreement governing its use.
 This document may not be reproduced, retransmitted, or redistributed, in whole or in part, without the written permission of Carbon Black.
 Carbon Black disclaims all liability for the unauthorized use of the information contained in this document and makes no representations or warranties with respect to its accuracy or completeness.
-Users are responsible for compliance with all laws, rules, regulations, ordinances and codes in connection with the use of the Carbon Black products
+Users are responsible for compliance with all laws, rules, regulations, ordinances and codes in connection with the use of the Carbon Black products.